divrt/pinabox_iOS_sdk_sample/README.md

 PinaSDK.shared.pinaInterface(viewController:self, pinaConfig: pinaConfig)
 ```
-For detailed information on all PinaConfig parameters, refer to XYZ section of DivrtPinabox-swift.h

 7. Implement callback methods "onSuccess" and "onFailure" methods to handle success/failure of gate open event.
 ```swift